Top Patio Paver Pattern Trends for 2023 | Unilock

 17. Radial Pattern

 This pattern can be used to create a central point on a patio, or to soften the edges of a rectangular or square patio.
 It can be a great choice to add a more organic or natural feel to your outdoor living space.
 A radial pattern can be created using pavers of different sizes and colors, which can be combined to create unique and intricate designs.
-For a more natural look, you can opt for irregularly-shaped pavers or those with a textured surface, to create a more organic look.
+Radial patterns are often used around patio fire pits.

 Radial Pattern